Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Singh et al. (2000, 2001) analyzed 122 years of tropical cyclone data from the North Indian Ocean over the period 1877-1998.
-Since this was the period of time during which the planet recovered from the global chill of the Little Ice Age, it is logical to assume that their findings would be indicative of changes in hurricane characteristics we might expect if the earth were to warm by that amount again, which is what climate alarmists are almost promising us it will do.
+Moving northward, Singh et al. (2000, 2001) analyzed 122 years of tropical cyclone data from the North Indian Ocean over the period 1877-1998.
+Since this was the period of time during which the planet recovered from the global chill of the Little Ice Age, it is logical to assume that their findings would be indicative of changes in hurricane characteristics that might be expected if the Earth were to warm by that amount again, which is what the IPCC models project it will do.
 So, what did Singh et al. find?

-On an annual basis, there was a slight decrease in tropical cyclone frequency, such that the North Indian Ocean, on average, experienced about one less hurricane per year at the end of the 122-year record in 1998 than it did at its start in 1877.
+On an annual basis, they report there was a slight decrease in tropical cyclone frequency, such that the North Indian Ocean, on average, experienced about one less hurricane per year at the end of the 122-year record in 1998 than it did at its start in 1877.
 In addition, based on data from the Bay of Bengal, they found that tropical cyclone numbers dropped during the months of most severe cyclone formation (November and May), when the El Niņo-Southern Oscillation was in a warm phase.
-In light of these real-world observations, it would thus appear that if tropical cyclones of the North Indian Ocean were to change at all in response to global warming, their overall frequency and the frequency of the most intense such storms would likely decrease, which is just the opposite of what climate alarmists typically claim will occur.
+In light of these real-world observations, therefore, it would appear that if tropical cyclones of the North Indian Ocean were to change at all in response to global warming, their overall frequency and the frequency of the most intense such storms would likely decrease, which is just the opposite of what climate alarmists typically claim will occur.

 References